 Don’t depend on PayPal only, give your customers some more mode of payment options.
 Hundreds of customers abandon the carts just because the eCommerce website doesn’t provide them options to checkout with their favorite payment gateway.
 There are several different methods that people use to buy online items.

-So, it’s always a good idea to provide them a good number of options to make the transaction.
+So, it’s always a good idea to provide them with a good number of options to make the transaction.
 Lots of businesses only have a “Buy with PayPal” option, but the reality is some of the customers do not have a PayPal account neither few of them want to make one.
 So it’s a smart idea to provide them the option to make the transaction using credit cards.